History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Jan 20 – In Dusseldorf, Thomas Richter, Thomas Thoene, Barbara Perau and Norbert Hofmeier, members of antiimperialist resistance groups, are sentenced to 4 to years in prison.

-Feb 1-May 14 - Tenth hungerstrike of political prisoners in Germany.
+Feb 1-May 14 – Tenth collective hungerstrike of political prisoners in Germany.

-Nov 9 - The fall of the Berlin wall.
-The reunification of Germany follows on October 3, 1990.
+Nov 9 – Fall of the Berlin wall.

 Nov 30 – Verena Becker is released from prison.